dariakiseleva/mini-operating-system/README.md

 - [x] Write the `resetmem` function

 - [x] Copy script files into the backing store.
 Execute them from there.
 Get rid of repetition of files error.
+- [ ] Break down what has to happen to run the memory with paging and do it.
+Load only the first two pages of a file.

 ## Maybe back to...?
 - [ ] Last part of `add_file_to_mem` in A2 where they clean the memory. bugs in for loop?
 Or not?
 I don't understand it.